 The first step to reducing employee tardiness is to instruct your employees.
 You can’t expect them to follow the rules if they don’t know the rules.

 Onboarding Policies and Procedures

 Communicating time and attendance rules you expect employees to follow is an essential first step.
 You should make this part of your onboarding process.
 You can check off employees’ progress through the employee handbook.
-Make sure that your employees understand your policies and procedures and be clear about potential consequences.
-Employees should know that you take time and attendance tracking seriously.
+Make sure that your employees understand your attendance systems and procedures and be clear about potential consequences.
+Employees should know that you take time and attendance management seriously.